-This annual compliance report for January to December 2018 has been prepared to meet the reporting requirements of Condition 8 of the EPBC Approval 2012/6560.
+This annual compliance report for January to December 2019 has been prepared to meet the reporting requirements of Condition 8 of the EPBC Approval 2012/6560.
 Condition 8 of the EPBC Approval 2012/6560 states:

 'Within three months of every 12 month anniversary of the commencement of the action, the person taking the action must publish a report on their website addressing compliance with each of the conditions of this approval, including implementation of the BGWMP as specified in the conditions.
-Documentary evidence providing proof of the date of publication must be provided to the Department at the same time as the compliance report is published.
+Documentary evidence providing proof of the date of publication must be provided to the

+Department at the same time as the compliance report is published.
 Non-compliances with any of the conditions of this approval must be reported to the Department within 2 business days of becoming aware of the non-compliance.'

 Holcim is required to submit an annual report by 20 March of each year.
-This is the report for the 2018 calendar year.
+This is the report for the 2019 calendar year and is being prepared now in November 2020 after the required reporting timeframe was inadvertently missed in March 2020.